-The purpose of this randomized controlled trial (RCT) was to extend the existing literature on Tier 2 mathematics interventions by investigating the extent to which the purposeful manipulation of group size affected the overall intervention impact and treatment intensity of the ROOTS intervention.
-Participating in the RCT were 72 kindergarten classrooms from 2 school districts in the metropolitan area of Boston, MA.
-In conducting the current study in Boston, we sought to determine whether the results of Author et al. (2017) generalized across instructional settings and participants from a different geographical region of the U.S. Accumulating converging evidence through a framework of systematic replication, as noted by Coyne et al. (2016), increases the trustworthiness of information about an intervention or approach, such as selecting the appropriate group size to deliver mathematics interventions for students with MD.
-Therefore, extending the research of Author et al. (2017), the current study assessed whether the overall intervention impact and treatment intensity, as measured by the frequency of student practice opportunities, of the ROOTS intervention varied across small group formats with 2:1 and 5:1 student-teacher ratios.
+The purpose of this RCT was to extend the existing literature on Tier 2 mathematics interventions by investigating the extent to which the purposeful manipulation of group size affected the overall intervention impact and treatment intensity of the ROOTS intervention.
+Participating in the RCT were 72 kindergarten classrooms from two school districts in the metropolitan area of Boston, Massachusetts.
+In conducting the current study in Boston, we sought to determine whether the results of Clarke et al. (2017) generalized across instructional settings and participants from a different geographical region of the United States.
+Accumulating converging evidence through a framework of systematic replication, as noted by Coyne et al. (2016), increases the trustworthiness of information about an intervention or approach, such as selecting the appropriate group size to deliver mathematics interventions for students with MD.
+Therefore, extending the research of Clarke et al. (2017), the current study assessed whether the overall intervention impact and treatment intensity, as measured by the frequency of student practice opportunities, of the ROOTS intervention varied across small group formats with 2:1 and 5:1 student-teacher ratios.
 Additionally, to expand our work on treatment intensity, we also investigated whether the quality of explicit instruction delivered during the ROOTS intervention varied by group size.

 Three research questions were investigated: (1) Does the effect of the ROOTS intervention on student mathematics achievement vary by group size (2:1 ROOTS group vs. 5:1 ROOTS group)?
 (2) Does the frequency of student practice opportunities facilitated during ROOTS instruction vary by group size (2:1 ROOTS group vs. 5:1 ROOTS group)?
-(3) Does the quality of explicit instruction during the ROOTS intervention vary by group size (2:1 ROOTS group vs. 5:1 ROOTS group)?
+(3) Does the quality of explicit instruction during the ROOTS intervention vary by group size (2:1 ROOTS group vs. 5:1 ROOTS group vs. 5:1 ROOTS group)?
+(3) Does the quality of explicit instruction during the ROOTS intervention vary by group size (2:1 ROOTS group vs. 5:1 ROOTS group vs. 5:1 ROOTS group)?